nzakas/understandinges6/manuscript/01-The-Basics.md

     process(items[i]);
 }

-// i is still accessible here
+// i is still accessible here and is equal to items.length
 ```

 In other languages, where block level scoping is the default, code like this works as intended.
 In JavaScript, the variable `i` is still accessible after the loop is completed because the `var` declaration was hoisted.
 Using `let` allows you to get the intended behavior: